When is Baseball Training Worth Paying For?

-- When youngsters will not listen to their own parents – which is much more common situation than one might think, and especially when kids become teenagers.
+- When youngsters will not listen to their parents.
+This scenario is a much more common situation than one might think, and especially when kids become teenagers.

-- Early on – Having children started at a young age (8 or so) with the knowledge, drills, and skills to do things fundamentally correct can save years of future frustration.
-Additionally, it is important to remember that it is easier to start new habits than to change existing ones.
+- With young players – Having children started at a young age (8 or so) with the knowledge, drills, and skills to do things fundamentally correct can save years of future frustration.
+Additionally, it is essential to remember that it is easier to start new habits than to change existing ones.
 Unfortunately, this is often the age when parents may not have the necessary funds, but it can make all the difference in players’ development, for the stated reasons.

-- When a player is going to move up a level in ball – when kids have had only moderate success at the previous level and are attempting to go up to the next one, they may need more skill development at tryouts to make the team.
+- When a player is going to move up a level – when kids have had only moderate success at the previous level and are attempting to go up to the next one, they may need more skill development at tryouts to make the team.

 - An extremely dedicated player of any age – players who cannot seem to get enough quality work at their baseball skills will benefit from professional instruction.

 - When players show signs of burnout – this may be hard to tell and a tough call, but a quality coach can re-energize a player who seems like they are about to give up.

 When Not to Pay for Baseball Training

 - When players are in a groove or having sustained success – not a good time because trained coaches are there to find fault and strive for perfection, so changes made or suggested may not show immediate results.
 Even more important, players who are doing well are much more resistant to change and rightfully so.
 It will be a waste if players do not buy into the idea that they need improvement at this time.

 - When parents have more interest in the sport than the child does – the hard work may turn kids off even sooner than would have occurred without the extra instruction.
-Parents should talk to athletes and feel out their interest in extra instruction.
+Parents should talk to athletes and feel out their interest in additional baseball training.